 In 2019, Fraenkel Gallery presented a solo exhibition in the gallery’s 49 Geary space.
 The show featured outside repetition, a video projection of the artist jumping on a trampoline, stretching with each bounce as if to touch the peak of a mountain in the distance.
 The video was projected onto the trampoline itself, compressing the distance between the viewer and the scene.
 George Philip LeBourdais, writing in a review on the website SquareCylinder, notes that in a “a stunning show, full of colors that glow and pop,” Walker “skips and spins to break down the language of landscape only to cobble it back together in new ways.”

 Walker received his MA in Fine Art from Goldsmiths College, 2005.
-His work is held in the collections of SFMOMA, Kadist Foundation (San Francisco / Paris), and the Kunstsammlung Nordrhein-Westfalen (K21), Dusseldorf, amongst others.
-He has exhibited and performed world wide, including solo and group exhibitions at SFMOMA; Yerba Buena Center for the Arts; The Contemporary Austin; The Times Museum, Guangzhou, China; The Museum of Modern Art, Rio de Janeiro; Hiroshima City Museum of Contemporary Art; and Witte De With Center for Contemporary Art in Rotterdam, among other venues.
+His work is held in the collections of the San Francisco Museum of Modern Art; Kadist Foundation, San Francisco and Paris; and the Kunstsammlung Nordrhein-Westfalen (K21), Dusseldorf, Germany, among others.
+He has exhibited and performed world wide, including solo and group exhibitions at SFMOMA; Yerba Buena Center for the Arts, San Francisco; The Contemporary Austin; The Times Museum, Guangzhou, China; The Museum of Modern Art, Rio de Janeiro; Hiroshima City Museum of Contemporary Art; and Witte De With Center for Contemporary Art in Rotterdam, among other venues.
 Walker has been an Irvine Fellow at the Montalvo Art Center and a resident at The Headlands Center for the Arts and Skowhegan School of Painting and Sculpture.
 He received an Artadia Award in 2009.